Jabulani-N/atlas-gan/dev_notes/script-MNIST.md

 # Preprocessing

+Completing this task and having it function helped me fully understand what a preprocessor is for, and how it works.
+* It's all about using uniformly formatted data when training, for fewer potential "break points."
 * This gives all images a uniform format, and turns their integer values into float decimals
   * as this is often the format models need.